Alfred Tarski: Career

-After becoming the youngest person ever to complete a doctorate at Warsaw University, Tarski taught logic at the Polish Pedagogical Institute, mathematics and logic at the University, and served as Łukasiewicz's assistant.
-Because these positions were poorly paid, from 1925 Tarski also taught mathematics at the Third Boys’ Gymnasium (seondary school) of the Trade Union of Polish Secondary-School Teachers (later the Stefan Żeromski Gymnasium).
+After becoming the youngest person ever to complete a doctorate at Warsaw University, Tarski taught logic at the Polish Pedagogical Institute, mathematics and logic at the university, and served as Łukasiewicz's assistant.
+Because these positions were poorly paid, from 1925 Tarski also taught mathematics at the Third Boys’ Gymnasium (secondary school) of the Trade Union of Polish Secondary-School Teachers (later the Stefan Żeromski Gymnasium).
 Before World War II it was not uncommon for European intellectuals of research caliber to teach secondary school.
 Until his departure for the United States in 1939, Tarski wrote several textbooks and many papers – a number of them ground-breaking – while supporting himself mainly by teaching secondary-school mathematics.

 In 1929 Tarski married fellow teacher Maria Witkowska, a Catholic Pole who had served during the Polish–Soviet War (1919–1921) as a courier for the Polish Army.
 They had two children: son Jan Tarski, who became a physicist; and daughter Ina, who married mathematician Andrzej Ehrenfeucht.

 Tarski applied for a chair of philosophy at Lwów University, but on Bertrand Russell's recommendation it was awarded to Leon Chwistek.
 In 1930 Tarski visited the University of Vienna, lectured to Karl Menger's colloquium, and met Kurt Gödel.
 Thanks to a fellowship, he was able to return to Vienna during the first half of 1935 to work with Menger's research group.
 From Vienna he traveled to Paris to present his ideas on truth at the first meeting of the Unity of Science movement, an offshoot of the Vienna Circle.

 Tarski's academic career in Poland was affected by his heritage.
 In 1937, when he applied for a chair at Poznań University, the chair was abolished to avoid assigning it to Tarski – indisputably the strongest applicant – because he was Jewish.

 Tarski's ties to the Unity of Science movement likely saved his life, because they resulted in his being invited to address the Unity of Science Congress held in September 1939 at Harvard University.
 He left Poland in August 1939, on the last ship to sail from Poland for the United States before the German and Soviet invasion of Poland and the outbreak of World War II.
 Tarski left reluctantly, because Leśniewski had died a few months before, creating a vacancy which Tarski hoped to fill.
 Oblivious to the Nazi threat, he left his wife and children in Warsaw, not to see them again until 1946.
 During the war, nearly all his Jewish extended family were murdered by the German occupiers.